Huehuetenango Department: Economy and agriculture

-During the 17th and 18th centuries, during the Spanish Colonial period, the main industries were mining and livestock production, run by Spaniards.
+During the 17th and 18th centuries, namely during the Spanish Colonial period, the main industries were mining and livestock production, which was run by Spaniards.
 In modern times agriculture is the most important industry, although mining continues on a small scale and handicraft production also contributes to the local economy.
 Maize is cultivated across the whole department, without being limited by local climatic differences.
 The primary highland crops are wheat, potatoes, barley, alfalfa and beans.
 On the warmer lower slopes the primary crops are coffee, sugarcane, tobacco, chili, yuca, achiote and a wide range of fruits.

-Although historically cattle and horse farming was important, the size of production is much reduced in modern times, with the rearing of sheep now more widespread.
+Although historically cattle and horse farming were important, the size of production is much reduced in modern times, with the rearing of sheep, which is now more widespread.
 Mines in Huehuetenango produce silver, lead, zinc and copper.
 Gold was once mined in the department but it is no longer extracted.
 In 2000, the private mining company Minas de Guatemala S.A. was extracting antimony from underground mines near San Ildefonso Ixtahuacán.

 Local handicraft production mainly consists of weaving traditional Maya textiles, mostly cotton but also wool, depending on the local climate.

-In 2008 the most important product for exportation was coffee.
+In 2008 the most exported product was coffee.